hoang-79/laravel11-passkey/readme.md

 ## Usage

 After installation and necessary adjustments, users can register and log in using passkeys.
 Registration involves entering an email address, receiving a One Time Password (OTP), and saving the passkey.

 Logging in involves entering the email address and using the saved passkey.

+## Future Features

+- Resend OTP
+- Sign in with mobile number and SMS

 ## Further Information